elizeumagalhaes/elizeumagalhaes/README.md

 ### Hi there! 😄

 My name is Elizeu Magalhães and I'm from Brazil 🇧🇷.
 I work as Software Developer Apprentice at <a href="https://github.com/bosch" target="_blank">Robert Bosch</a> and I currently study Systems Development at SENAI School.
-I'm passionate about technology and I hope to use it as an ally to solve social problems and make life simpler.
+I'm passionate about how technology can simplify our daily lives and I hope to use it to make the world a better place to live.

 Want to know more about me? <a href="elizeumagalhaesp.web.app" target="_blank">Check out my portfolio.</a>